drlight17/SidebarDiagnostics/README.md

 - support of new AMD GPUs monitoring (with Open Hardware Monitor 0.9.6 dll)
 - constant flickering if "Reserve Space" is turned on (see related issues from the main repo of the project: https://github.com/ArcadeRenegade/SidebarDiagnostics/issues/375, https://github.com/ArcadeRenegade/SidebarDiagnostics/issues/228, https://github.com/ArcadeRenegade/SidebarDiagnostics/issues/399)

 ### No need to install.
 Just unpack and run.
 When update error appears click Ok.
-Saved settings will be in %LOCALAPPDATA%\SidebarDiagnostics\
+Saved settings will be in %LOCALAPPDATA%\SidebarDiagnostics\settings.json.
+## Don't update until all above fixes will be in the [latest official release](https://github.com/ArcadeRenegade/SidebarDiagnostics/releases/latest)!